 - Problems repeat, PDCA not followed, no root cause analysis

-- Kaizen – as an expression of the scientific method – requires a baseline of comparison.
+- Kaizen, an expression of the scientific method, requires a baseline of comparison.

-Which brings us back again to the thesis I’ve been hammering in this space for months, that the technical/process side and the socio/people sides of the equation are equally important.
+These two sets of problems bring us back to the thesis I’ve been hammering in this space for months: The technical/process and the socio/people sides of the standard work equation are equally important.
 Separate them and expect to find trouble.

 Intro to Lean Thinking & Practice

 This online course serves as an introduction to the key concepts, philosophies, and tools associated with lean thinking and practice.